popular searches

 • Requires a lot of prep work before serving

 With so many chicken-free dog food recipes available, you’ll never have to sacrifice your dog’s fresh diet to manage their food allergy.
-If your dog has a different food allergy, there’s a good chance we have a Freshpet recipe that’s suited to their needs.
+If you’re looking for the best food for a puppy with allergies, there’s a good chance we have a Freshpet recipe that’s suited to their needs.
 Simply head to our product page and use the filter to sort our recipes by ingredients or read more about how to pick the best Freshpet product for your dog.

 Petsmart logo